 One reason for a property chain collapsing, is were one party may find an alternative property to purchase and your seller may no longer have a buyer for their house.
 Or, one of the parties selling further down the chain may receive a better offer for their property, which means that the original buyer may no longer be a part of the chain.

 Another issue could be that one of the buyers in the chain is having issues with their mortgage and either experiences delays or has to pull out due to the issue.
 Unfortunately, the list of potential issues is not limited to these.
 This is not to say that the chain, as a whole, would collapse in all instances, in certain circumstances, members of the chain may agree to break the chain, in order to facilitate the transactions below them.
 This commonly occurs in lengthy chains, to avoid a collapsed chain for all parties involved.

 Our Conveyancing Solicitors would, however, advise that a property sale and property purchase can come with the above-named risks, even where the matter is “chain-free”.
 Being part of a conveyancing chain should not, necessarily, put you off from making an offer on the property you wish to purchase.
 Weigh up the pros and cons of being part of a chain, and make a decision based on what is right for you.

 How can MG Legal’s Property Conveyancing Solicitors help?

-If you are thinking of buying or selling a property, as part of a chain or in a chain-free transaction, our team of Property Conveyancing Solicitors can help.
+If you are thinking of buying or selling a property, as part of a chain or in a chain-free transaction, our team of Conveyancing Solicitors can help.
 We are not fazed by any length of chain, and will make a conscious effort to complete your property sale or purchase as quickly as you need to.
-You can contact our team at your local office, email us at email@example.com or contact us online.
+You can contact our conveyancing solicitors by email at firstname.lastname@example.org or contact us online here.